filipkosecek/gdb-livepatch/README.md

 # Linux process live patching using GDB

-The project focuses on Linux process live patching using GNU debugger tool targeting `x86_64` architecture.
+The project focuses on Linux process live patching using GNU debugger tool targeting x86-64 architecture.
 It can be used to patch whole functions of the target process as well tracking and logging changes made.
 This extension is also able to revert these changes, i.e. restoring the original functions.

 The extension has its limitations, therefore it is not recommended to use it for critical software.

+## Repository

 ## Installation